Psy.D. in Clinical Psychology

 The program is hosted by Xavier University of Louisiana in New Orleans.
 Xavier University of Louisiana, founded by Saint Katharine Drexel and the Sisters of the Blessed Sacrament, is Catholic and historically Black.
 The ultimate purpose of the University is to contribute to the promotion of a more just and humane society by preparing its students to assume roles of leadership and service in a global society.

 Ethnically, culturally, and economically diverse, New Orleans offers tremendous opportunities for clinical psychology students to learn to become Health Service Psychologists working with underserved populations.
 While enrolled in the Clinical Psychology program at The Chicago School of Professional Psychology at Xavier University of Louisiana, students are consistently educated in culturally competent service provision in diverse interprofessional mental health care settings.

 Graduates will need to complete a post-doc in order to be prepared to sit for the Examination for Professional Practice in Psychology (EPPP) the national psychology licensing exam administered by the Association of State and Provincial Psychology Boards (ASPPB).
-Additionally, Graduates will have to be approved for the state licensing exam.
+Additionally, graduates will have to be approved for the state licensing exam.
 You must contact your own state authorization’s jurisdiction to ensure complete understanding of the requirements per your state or province.
 Contact information for each jurisdiction can be found at the following sites:

 The program requires four years of fieldwork (three years half-time practicum and one year fulltime internship)

 At the Chicago School of Professional Psychology, we take great pride that our students represent a wide range of ethnic and cultural backgrounds as well as academic and professional experiences.
 We admit individuals with a record of outstanding academic achievement and personal maturity, as well as a commitment to service in the larger community.

 The Admissions Committee evaluates applicants in a holistic manner, considering the following factors: